Kontinuation/sedona/docs/api/sql/Parameter.md

 	* Default: kdbtree
 	* Possible values: quadtree, kdbtree
 * sedona.join.indexbuildside **(Advanced users only!)**
-	* The side which Sedona builds spatial indices on
+	* The side which Sedona builds spatial indices on, only valid when "sedona.join.advanced" is false
 	* Default: left
 	* Possible values: left, right
 * sedona.join.numpartition **(Advanced users only!)**
 	* Number of partitions for both sides in a join query
-	* Default: -1, which means use the existing partitions
+	* Default: -1, in this case it will be automatically tuned according to the size of both datasets when using advanced spatial join algorithm; when not using advanced spatial join it means use the existing partitions of the dominant side.
 	* Possible values: any integers
 * sedona.join.spatitionside **(Advanced users only!)**
-	* The dominant side in spatial partitioning stage
+	* The dominant side in spatial partitioning stage, only valid when "sedona.join.advanced" is false
 	* Default: left
 	* Possible values: left, right
 * sedona.join.optimizationmode **(Advanced users only!)**